-- Separating of the front office from the back office in order to cross check the operation - Having a system which is able to examine each other within organization can prevent anyone being responsible for the important tasks from the beginning to the end of the process from the misconduct or mistake.
+Example: Sample of internal control system to prevent possible risks the operation can prevent anyone being responsible for the important tasks from the beginning to the end of the process from the misconduct or mistake.
 For example, a person who has authority to approve trading being in excess of credit line hierarchically or to revise the mistake of trading shall get the approval from the chief who will verify the necessity and appropriateness.
 In addition, withdrawing and transforming securities of clients must be hierarchically approved.